 Ms. Acosta has served on the Board since 2020.
 Ms. Acosta has served as the President and CEO of CARCON Industries and Construction, specializing in commercial, institutional, and transportation construction, since 2000.
 In addition to her role at CARCON Industries, Ms. Acosta is the President and controlling principal of Southwestern Testing Laboratories, a position she has held since 2003.
 Ms. Acosta previously served as a director of Legacy Texas Financial Group, N.A., a publicly traded bank holding company with an asset size of over \$10 billion, from 2015 to 2019, when Legacy Texas merged with a private company.
 From July 2018 through February 2020, Ms. Acosta served as a director of ONE Gas Incorporated, one of the largest natural gas utilities in the U.S. In 2017, Ms. Acosta joined the public board of Magnolia Oil & Gas, an independent oil producer with assets located in South Texas.
 In 2021, Ms. Acosta joined the public board of Veritex Holdings, Inc., the holding company for Veritex Community Bank.
 Her prior board service includes 10 years as a director of Energy Future Holdings Corp. (the "Predecessor").
-Ms. Acosta currently serves on the board of the Communities Foundation of Texas, is Chairman of the Texas Institute for Women in Leadership, and is Chairman-Elect of the Dallas Citizens Council.
+Ms. Acosta currently serves on the board of the Communities Foundation of Texas, is Chairman of the Texas Institute for Women in Leadership, and is Chairman of the Dallas Citizens Council for 2023 to 2025.
 In March 2020, Texas Governor Abbott appointed Ms. Acosta to the Strike Force to Open Texas for COVID-19.
-In May of 2021, Governor Abbott appointed Ms. Acosta to the Texas Tech University System - Board of Regents.
+In May of 2021, Governor Abbott appointed Ms. Acosta to the Texas Tech University System- Board of Regents.
+In November 2022, Governor Abbot appointed her as one of three Co-Chairs of the 2023 Texas Inaugural Committee.
 Ms. Acosta received a bachelor's degree in political science from Texas Tech University and is a graduate of the Harvard University Business School Corporate Governance Program.

 Ms. Acosta brings extensive experience in executive management, operations, safety, construction management and engineering management.
 In addition, she has served on the boards of directors of other publicly traded and private companies, including oversight responsibilities on matters relating to executive compensation, corporate governance, and audit.
-Ms. Acosta currently serves on the Company's Social Responsibility & Compensation and Nominating Committees.
+Ms. Acosta currently serves on the Company's Audit and Nominating & Governance Committees.